 What’s the “Point” of Pointer Dogs?

 Pointing dogs, sometimes called bird dogs, have been around for nearly four centuries.
-And for most of that time they’ve been a go-to breed for hunters all around the world.
-But even in a typical family setting, the pointer dogs still retain their hunting instincts developed in the past.
+And for most of that time, they’ve been a go-to breed for hunters all around the world.
+But even in a typical family setting, the pointer dogs still retain their hunting instincts.

 So what are pointer dogs used for?
-Unlike other gun dogs such as retrievers and flushing dogs, pointers would “point” to their prey with their noses.
+Unlike typical gun dogs, such as retrievers and flushing dogs, pointers would “point” to their prey with their noses.
 Instead of actually fetching or flushing out prey, pointers assisted in leading the hunters toward game by directing them with their muzzle.

 So, I guess you can call them guides or assistants for bird hunters.
-And while they are not actually hunting, they do help a great deal on the field.
+And while they are not actually true hunting dogs, they do help a great deal on the field.

 These dogs were so popular and useful at one point that the AKC still holds pointing breeds hunting tests.
 If you have or plan to get a pointer dog breed, this is a pretty awesome test.

 Keep in mind: not all bird dogs are pointers.
 However, all pointers are bird dogs.
-The broader category of bird dogs can include retrievers, such as Golden Retrievers, Chesapeake Bay Retrievers, Poodles and more.
+The broader category of bird dogs can include retrievers, such as Golden Retrievers, Chesapeake Bay Retrievers, Poodles and many more.